vrshchk/e-commerce-website/README.md

-A basic e-commerce website build using React.
+A basic e-commerce website built using React.